How do I replace my hacked WordPress site?

 Since you already have data, a message appears indicating that WordPress is already installed, which means that you've successfully connected your WordPress installation to your old database.

 Your WordPress site is now fully installed and connected to your old database.
-However, it is not using your former theme, plugins, or previously uploaded images.
+However, you must now add all of your previous themes, plugins, and uploaded images.

-WordPress themes are vulnerable to hacking.
-Always download and install a new copy of your theme rather than moving the theme files from your old install.
+Download and install a NEW copy of your theme rather than moving the theme files from your old install.

 Once you have your chosen theme installed and activated, you should be able to load your site and see your posts.